 - Infective dermatitis, which is triggered by a bacterial or fungal infection

 - Varicose (or gravitational) dermatitis, which develops on the lower legs of elderly people due to increased pressure in the leg veins.

-- Eczema: Is likely related to a combination of factors, including dry skin, genetics, immune system dysfunction, bacteria on the skin, and environmental conditions.
+- Eczema is likely related to a combination of things, including dry skin, genetics, immune system dysfunction, bacteria on the skin, and environmental conditions

-- Seborrheic dermatitis: May be caused by oily skin or by substances produced by yeasts (fungus) that live on the skin.
+- Seborrhoeic dermatitis may be caused by oily skin or by substances produced by yeasts (fungus) that live on the skin.